 Most often, Chaga is found on Paper birch (Betula papyrifera), Yellow birch (Betula alleghaniensis), and Heart-leaved paper birch (Betula cordifolia).
-It is not always easy to spot due to its camouflage black surface, which blends in with the black and white birch bark.
+It is not always easy to spot due to its black camouflage surface, which blends in with the black and white birch bark.
 The most common height range between which Chaga likes to plant itself is 2-10 meters.

-Birch Gnarl, Burls and Chaga
+Birch Gnarl, Burls, and Chaga

 Three ways to differentiate Chaga from look-alikes gnarl and burls:

 It’s easiest to differentiate them by the exterior.
 Birch gnarl is relatively smooth and has the same color as the tree.
 Burls are round to irregular bumps or bulges that develop on tree trunks.
 The unusual swirling grain pattern found in burls makes them prized by woodworkers.
 On the other hand, Chaga will always have a dark black, burnt-looking exterior and more likely an unusual shape.